hjeronen/cipher-decipher/documentation/testing_document.md

 ````````````````````````````````````````````
 Here the initial decryption time is very short, and suddenly increases with 10 errors.
 I'm not sure what happened here, or why the time decreases after that - probably because of how the error words are distributed among the normal words.
 The overall time mostly depends on how fast the algorithm determines the last used error margin is too small, and this is discovered faster with some texts than with others.

+This is why I don't think it is a good idea to make any generalizations based on just one text, but rather look at the distribution of times for different texts.
+Running test with larger amount of texts would be better, but very time consuming.

 ### The error margin
-The times here are measured up to the 10% error margin.
+The times here are measured (in most cases) up to the 10% error margin.
 The dictionary that is used is very large (around 400 000 english words), so the error margin should not be very large for an average cipher text.
 This is of course very case sensitive.
 For any 'normal' text, almost all the words should be found in the dictionary, barring any misspelled words.
-In manual testing when trying decrypting more exotic texts (such as the Star Wars -texts in [sample texts](https://github.com/hjeronen/cipher-decipher/blob/main/cipher-decipher/sample_texts.md)) the 10 percent error margin works surprisingly well.
+In manual testing when decrypting more exotic texts (such as the Star Wars -texts in [sample texts](https://github.com/hjeronen/cipher-decipher/blob/main/cipher-decipher/sample_texts.md)) the 10 percent error margin works surprisingly well.

 ## Accuracy testing
 The AccuracyTester class implements accuracy tests that check the average accuracy of a decryption result with the original text.
+The accuracy is determined by comparing characters.
 The test texts are formed exactly like in performance testing, by picking random words from the wordlist and then using the Crypter class to encrypt the text.
 Each text has 100 words and 0, 5, 12, 14 or 21 error words, which are 5-15 characters long and also formed randomly.
 The test is run 10 times for every text in each class.
 The results are saved in arrays and the average values are counted from these.

 ``````````````````````````````````````````
 Average accuracies: